sharma0611/jpm/README.md

 $ python main.py
 ```

 You can now find all final PDF packages in `./packages`.
-Along the way, cover letters in docx format are stored in `./docs` and pdf version of the same are stored in `./pdfs`.
+Along the way, cover letters in docx format are stored in `./docs` and pdf versions of the same are stored in `./pdfs`.

 To reset the repo of all the files just created in the above three directories mentioned, run the following from the jpm folder:
 ```bash